|

 3) You may link to this article from another website, but ONLY if it is not wrapped in a frame.

-A note on organisation: This tutorial consists of a brief history of what Perl is, an explanation of how it works and why, and a sample program.
+4) You will abide by any additional copyright restrictions which the author may have placed in the article or article's description. | A note on organisation: This tutorial consists of a brief history of what Perl is, an explanation of how it works and why, and a sample program.

 The year?
 1986.
 Children were being born, glasses were getting thicker, and computers were getting smarter.
 While the era of big hair and boring sitcoms was just booming, a very creative unix administrator- Larry Wall- came up with a very good idea.
 That idea?
 The Practical Extraction and Report Language (or, as you know it, Perl).
 Why is it named "PERL" and not "PEARL", you ask?
 While PEARL would seem to suit the ackronym just fine, another scripting language- one used for graphics- already called dibs on the name.
 So close, yet so far.